 While taking a break from activist work in San Francisco in the mid 80’s, Debra fell in love with farming after working at Molino Creek north of Santa Cruz on the California coast.
 She and Bill later met at his farm in Correlitos and have been life partners since 1988.
 Farming immediately integrated a diverse set of passions, including progressive social change, holistic health, community building, education, ecology and spiritual inquiry.
 Debra completed a Masters Degree in Couples and Family Therapy in 2011 at the University of Oregon and currently divides her time between work on the farm, Zen teaching and training, and psychotherapy practice.
 Though seemingly diverse interests, she considers each practice to be deeply informed by the others in that our insights into human existence are intimately linked to our relationship to nature.

-Lisa Roschek has worked at Horton Road Organics for the past seven years, and lives in Blachly, just a couple of miles from the farm.
-Originally from Kalamazoo, MI, she left a soccer coaching career in 2011 to move to the farm and complete an apprenticeship.
+Lisa Roschek has worked at Horton Road Organics since 2011 and lives in Blachly, just a couple of miles from the farm.
+Originally from Kalamazoo, MI, she left a soccer coaching career to move to the farm and complete an apprenticeship in 2011.
 Starting with basic curiosity about organic farming and a desire to work outside, Lisa quickly appreciated the positive results of growing vegetables in a small-scale organic system.
 She enjoys the efficient hand-work of harvesting, planting and cultivation because the timing of these tasks appeals to her competitive spirit and love of challenges.
 Now managing most of the day-to-day farm operations, Lisa likes organizing the flow of each work day and figuring out where each crew member can best fit into the projects that need to be completed.
 She also believes that developing customer relationships at weekly farmers markets is one of the most rewarding parts of farming because these relationships reinforce how much the community supports the work that we do.

 Staff & Apprentices